yhdesai/hackeroneProfileScraper/README.md

 ## Hackerone Profile Scraper

-This is my :spaghetti: code to scrape all the profiles from hackerone.com
+My :spaghetti: code to scrape all the profiles from hackerone.com

 ### Description